hapijs/joi/API.md

             params: {
                 q: joi.alternatives([joi.number().required(), joi.func().ref()])
             },
-            validate(params, value, state, options) {
+            validate(params, value, state, prefs) {

                 if (value % params.q !== 0) {
-                    // Generate an error, state and options need to be passed, q is used in the language return this.createError('number.dividable', { v: value, q: params.q }, state, options);
+                    // Generate an error, state and prefs need to be passed, q is used in the language return this.createError('number.dividable', value, { q: params.q }, state, prefs);
                 }

                 return value; // Everything is OK